ImMaxRoss/film_finder/README.md

 <!-- #region -->
 # Project Overview
-The main goal for this project is to Develop a hybrid movie/TV recommendation system that combines collaborative filtering and content-based filtering to suggest new content to users.
-Currently, these techniques are applied independently.
-Our project aims to harness their combined potential.
+The main goal for this project is to Develop a movie/TV recommendation system using two different approaches.
+Collaborative filtering and content-based filtering to suggest new content to users.

 **Collaborative Filtering**: Analyzes existing user profiles to discover shared preferences and recommend new content based on similarities.